What is Vanguard?

 What accounts and services does Vanguard offer?

-The information below gives an at-glance view of the key things that the accounts and services Vanguard offers.
+The information below gives an at-a-glance view of the accounts and services Vanguard offers.

 A general investment account that can hold different types of investments, but doesn’t give tax-free benefits like pensions and Isas.

 - Junior Isa – a tax-free savings account for under-18s.